datacarpentry/python-socialsci/_episodes/04-Creating re-usable code.md

 1. The definition of a function (or procedure) starts with the def keyword and is followed by the name of the function with any parameters used by the function in brackets.
 2. The definition clause is terminated with a ‘:’ which causes indentation on the next and subsequent lines.
 All of these lines form the statements which make up the function.
 The function ends after the indentation is removed.
-3. Within the function, the parameters behave just like variables whose initial values will those that they were given when the function was called.
+3. Within the function, the parameters behave just like variables whose initial values will be those that they were given when the function was called.
 4.	functions have a return statement which specifies the value to be returned.
 This is the value assigned to the variable on the left-hand side of the call to the function. (power in the example above)
 5. You call (run the code) of a function simply by providing its name and values for its parameters just as you would for any builtin function.
 6. Once the definition of the function has been executed, it becomes part of python for the current session and can be used anywhere.